-Some of the best and most effective reflections will often be in a creative form - a song, a poem, a painting, embroidery, or photograph.
-Reflections in these forms will usually need some context placed around them for assessment, but they can be powerful tools to help us to really identify what is going on, and where God is in the whole situation.
+Some of the best and most effective reflections will often be in a creative form - a song, a poem, a painting, an embroidery, or a photograph.
+Reflections in these forms will usually need some context placed around them for assessment, but they can be powerful tools to help us to identify what is going on, and where God is in the whole situation.